Searching the Documentation

-Enter search terms here.
+Search words — Enter search terms in this field, referred to below as the content field.
 Previous search terms with the same spelling will appear in a drop-down list as you type, so you also may select one from the list if you would like to search for it again.

-button Click to empty the content field and return to default search rules.
-Selecting this button will also display the Recent searches
+The Reset button — Click to clear the content field and return to default search rules.

 In addition to the above elements, there are two optional menus with which you can restrict your search further.
 They include:

-.
+Books and articles — Select the title of a book, or keep the default all books and articles.
 If you know which book contains the information you are seeking, use this to restrict the search to results within that book only.
-If you have selected a product from the previous menu, this list will contain books and articles from that product only.

 The following are the default rules for searches: